Limits on the Statistical Description of Charged de Sitter Black Holes: Near-Extremal Expansion

 For cold black holes, the normalization of the Killing vector does not influence the value of the heat capacity to leading order in $\epsilon$.
 The heat capacity vanishes, the thermodynamic description breaks down and we expect log-$T$ corrections to the partition function.

 For Nariai black holes, we found that sufficiently far away from the ultracold point the (absolute value of the) heat capacity remains large when using Bousso-Hawking normalization.
-This signals no breakdown of the thermodynamic description, therefore questioning the presence of large (quantum) corrections.
+This signals a consistent thermodynamic description and therefore the absence of large (quantum) corrections.
 This should be contrasted with $\gamma=1$ normalization where the heat capacity is zero along the entire Nariai branch.
-It would therefore be of great interest to compute the one-loop determinant of near-Nariai black holes using Bousso-Hawking normalization to see if this intuition is correct and whether the normalization of the Killing vector plays an important role.
+It would clearly be of great interest to compute the one-loop determinant of near-Nariai black holes using Bousso-Hawking normalization to see if this intuition is correct and whether the choice for the normalization of the Killing vector is important.
 Existing results on one-loop determinants for de Sitter black holes include \cite{Cotler:2019nbi,Maldacena:2019cbz,Maulik:2025phe,Turiaci:2025xwi,Blacker:2025zca,Arnaudo:2025btb,Law:2025yec} and some of these references did report large quantum corrections in the Nariai limit (see e.g. \cite{Maulik:2025phe,Turiaci:2025xwi,Blacker:2025zca} for recent results).
 These results, however, seem to depend on a complexification of the geometry describing the Milne patch of the near-horizon de Sitter region, instead of the static patch that we focus on.
 Therefore, these one-loop results apply in a different regime.
 Nonetheless, it would be interesting to better understand the relation between these computations and our thermodynamic approach.

-Lastly, for ultracold black holes the value of the heat capacity is again equal for both choices of normalization so we do expect a breakdown of the thermodynamic decscription and, most likely, large corrections.
+Lastly, for ultracold black holes the value of the heat capacity is, again, the same for both choices of normalization.
+As a consequence we do expect a breakdown of the thermodynamic decscription and, most likely, large corrections.
 Explicitly computing these corrections in the ultracold limit, however, has remained a challenge.